oliviawestmacottssw/SSW.Rules.Content/rules/priorities---do-you-complete-work-in-order-of-importance-aka-priorities/rule.md

-Tip #2: Use inbox subfolders to group and prioritize tasks
+[greyBox]  Tip #2: Use inbox subfolders to group and prioritize tasks [/greyBox]

 ![Group by subfolders under your inbox](subfolders.png)
 ![Efficient people keep a priority list](tasks-illustration.jpg)(often written) Also, it's common that priority orders change, but clients don't always mean to, so double check that the client means this.

-When someone is asking you to do a new task, and you are still working on some other task, you should ask:
+[greyBox]  When someone is asking you to do a new task, and you are still working on some other task, you should ask:

 "Are you changing the priority order?
-Do you want this new task done before the current task I'm working on, which is xxx."
+Do you want this new task done before the current task I'm working on, which is xxx."  [/greyBox]
 Figure: Confirm with the client "Are you changing the prior order?"
 ![Prioritization - The most recent task assigned is not necessarily the most important.
 Mentally do this](prioritization.jpg)(e.g. an air traffic controller does not deal with the newest plane that has popped up on his radar when he has 4 lined up to land